 Which of these fairy tales are you most interested in seeing?
 Have you read about any fairy tale adaptations that sound good?
 Comment down below with your thoughts, wishes and speculation!

 Like this list?
 You might also enjoy Ten Awesome Cinderella Films, Thirty New and Upcoming Fairy Tale Retellings in Literature Part 1 and The First Dance – 12 Memorable Romantic Dance Scenes in Film and Television.
 Also, search our list archives for more fun lists.
-We feature new lists frequently.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+We feature new lists frequently.Pin this article to read later!
+And make sure to follow us on Pinterest.